Published: Feb, 21, 2023 | By: Apinia Rims

 Learning is hard work that reminds us that knowledge cannot be bought.
 But it’s an investment that learners must pay the price with their time, effort, and endurance.
 Luckily, if you put in the work and stick with it, you will certainly eventually reap the effort you’ve sown, and the rewards sometimes feel endless.

-If I am asked, “Is it worth the effort to learn Thai?”
+If I am asked, “Is Thai worth the effort to learn?”
 My answer would be, “Absolutely, yes!,” As we say in Thai, “No pain, No gain.
 No rain, No flowers.
 No snow, No fur (ไม่เจ็บไม่โต ไม่มีฝนไม่มีดอกไม้ ไม่มีหิมะ ไม่มีเสื้อหนานุ่ม).
 Ultimately, learning is a part of your journey to be wiser.

 Not only that, in the case of learning Thai, it’s a part of your journey to being a better human who is better connected with other humans in the world.
 New opportunities will open up, you’ll meet more people than you would have, and your experience in Thailand will never be the same.